brylianrst/Brilian-Portofolio/Part1 Final Project.md

 # Method and medium

-The final project will be created using Tableau for data visualization and Shorthand for storytelling.
-Tableau will be utilized to generate interactive visualizations depicting energy consumption patterns, carbon emissions data, and the impact of Earth Hour.
-Shorthand will serve as the platform for presenting the campaign narrative, integrating data visualizations with explanatory text and multimedia elements.
-The interactive nature of the final product will enable students to engage with the content and gain a deeper understanding of environmental issues and the importance of sustainable practices.
+My final project will be created using Tableau for data visualization and Shorthand for storytelling.
+I will utilize Tableau to generate interactive visualizations depicting energy consumption patterns, carbon emissions data, electricity generation data, and other relevant data to create a better presentation.
+I will also utilize Shorthand as the platform for presenting my story telling narrative, integrating data visualizations with explanatory text and multimedia elements.
+My final presentation deck I hope will enable students to engage with the content and gain a deeper understanding and awareness of environmental issues and the importance of sustainable practices in the future.